finiteloopme/tf-modules-argolis/samples/autopilot-with-mci/README.md

 1. Global service: [Stable Diffusion Web UI][10]
 2. How do you "expand" footprint in different region?
 3. Multi Cluster Service & Ingress
+4. To fail: use a different GPU
+5. Recover the system

 # Technical Stack